 The social exclusion monitor provides benchmark data on the prevalence, depth and persistence of social exclusion in Australia.
 What does this mean for social policy?

-The Brotherhood of St Laurence believes that a strong economy and inclusive society should go hand in hand.
+The Brotherhood of St. Laurence (BSL) believes that a strong economy and inclusive society should go hand in hand.
 Social exclusion is best addressed through economic growth policies that focus on employment together with social services, including health, housing, youth and aged-care services, that build people’s capacities to fully participate in society.

 Reducing social exclusion can also require extra investment for some people and in some localities.
 Support services that are better integrated and personalised are sometimes necessary to prevent crises, such as homelessness, and to build resilience and social connections among Australians.
 This approach benefits the whole community while also ensuring that those in greater need get more.

-The Brotherhood also puts its ideas into practice and runs innovative programs that aim to reduce social exclusion, including:
+BSL also puts its ideas into practice and runs innovative programs that aim to reduce social exclusion, including: